aashvi2011/WEEK4/README.md

 # WEEK4
-WEEK 4 — RISC-V Notes (Formatted & Cleaned)
+WEEK 4 — RISC-V Notes
-🔹 Introduction
+# 🔹 Introduction

 RISC-V is the language of the computer, defining how hardware understands instructions.